 This is where we as parents need to step in.
 As much as it may be inconvenient when our children are continually challenging our authority and asking questions, we need to work through their questions and allow them to exercise their critical thinking skills.

-As parents, we need to encourage our kids to ask questions, to analyze information and develop the necessary skills to recognize facts.
+As parents, we need to encourage our kids to ask questions, analyze information, and develop the necessary skills to recognize facts.

 Social media is a pretty mundane example of the lack of critical thinking skills, however, what about those who fall victim to scams?